 Following the end of Hades Sanctuary Chapter, Athena’s knights goes to Inferno to defeat Hades.
-This time, we have a big chance the scenario.
+This time, we have a big change in the scenario.
 The previous arcs were mostly set on ancient temples.
-This time Kurumada had to go deep on fantasy, designing an Inferno similar to that of Dante's.
+This time Kurumada had to go deep on fantasy, imagining an Inferno similar to that of Dante's.

-As usual, the plot here revolves around fighting and around the objetive to meet Athena.
-The story also focus in characters that usually don’t have much screen time, like Ikki and Kanon.
+As usual, the plot here revolves around fighting evil and the objetive of meeting Athena.
+The best action moments also focus in characters that usually don't have much screen time, like Ikki and Kanon.

-The character's Cloth Myths and the scenario are very well draw and colored.
+The character's Cloth Myths and the Inferno are very well draw and colored.
 But, unfortunately, the action scenes are poorly animated.
-The characters have a limited motion, what prejudices a lot the drama.
+The characters have a limited motion, what prejudices the drama a lot.
 The result is that the animation is slowly or static in the fight scenes.

 Ikki and Kanon take the spotlight.
 Ikki is probably the most important character to this arc, as his brother Shun also plays an important role.
 Kanon's acting is also a pleasant surprise, because he is a former villain that turns into a main anti-hero.

-Meanwhile, Shiryu and Hyoga join forces, killing easily a lot of Specters, and Seiya and Shun run to meet Athena and deliever her sacred Cloth.
+Meanwhile, Shiryu and Hyoga join forces,facing a lot of Specters, and Seiya and Shun run to meet Athena and deliever her sacred Cloth.

 We also have the introduction of a new important character: Lyra Orphée, the strongest Silver Saint, that now lives on Inferno.
 He takes a main role when decide to help Seiya and Shun to fight Hades.

-From the “evil side”, we can finally watch the 3 Judges of Hell fighting Athena’s Saints.
-As Inferno has no magical and physical restrictions to the Saint's cosmos (energy), our Saints can fight with their full power.
+From the evil side, we can finally watch the 3 Judges of Hell fighting Athena’s Saints.
+As Inferno has no magical and physical restrictions to the Saint's cosmos, our Saints can fight with their full power.

 In my opinion, this is the most entertaining part in the Hades Chapter arc.
-This time, the fight encounters, that were often too predictable, are more interesting and surprising. read more
+This time, the fight encounters, that were often too predictable, are more interesting and surprising, since the enemies are no more faced in a ''ladder'' formula. read more

 Story and Characters